klakar/ArcGIS-CreateGDALvrt-toolbox/README.md

 # ArcGIS-CreateGDALvrt-toolbox
 Toolbox and python script for creating GDAL virtual rasterfiles in ArcMap

-Requires GDAL - gdalbuildvrt.exe which can be obtained through OSGeo4Win (osgeo.org).
+Requires GDAL - *gdalbuildvrt.exe* which can be obtained through OSGeo4Win (osgeo.org).

-You also need to make sure that the PATH to the gdalbuildvrt.exe file is in your environmental settings.
+You also need to make sure that the PATH to the *gdalbuildvrt.exe* file is in your environmental settings.

+## Install
+1. Download and unzip files.
+2. *Add Toolbox...* in ArcMap/ArcToolbox
+3. Make Toolbox permanent by right click *Save Settings - To Default*